-How to Take Back Your Power and Be True to Yourself Again
+7 Powerful Steps to Take Back Your Power and Be True to Yourself Again

+The majority of people have no idea how dangerous it is to say ‘yes’ all the time.
+How unhealthy it is to constantly try to please everyone around you by betraying your own self.
 And even though we all fall into this trap from time to time, if you start saying ‘no’ when no is needed, and if you say it with conviction, not only will you take back your power, but you will also reclaim your right to life, to happiness, to purpose, and to love.

-2. Stop playing the “I’ll save you” game
+2. Stop playing the “I’ll save you” game.

 “No one saves us but ourselves.
 No one can and no one may.
 We ourselves must walk the path.” – Buddha

-No matter how tempting it may be to place yourself in the role of savior and give your power away to them, you have to understand that you’re not here to save anyone, nor are you here to convince people that they deserve a better life.
+No matter how tempting it may be to place yourself in the role of ‘the savior’ and give your power away to them, you have to understand that you’re not here to save anyone.
+Nor are you here to convince people that they deserve a better life.

 Your life is yours to live.
 And you have the right to walk away.